 top of page

-Jane has held solo exhibitions at festivals in Salisbury, Aldeburgh, Ludlow and Tewkesbury and at the Royal Northern College of Music and the Royal School of Church Music.
-She has show her work at the Wigmore Hall and St John’s, Smith Square in London, and as part of the English Choral Experience at Abbey Dore, in Herefordshire.
-During the academic year 2000-2001 she was Artist in Residence with Cambridge University Musical Society holding two solo shows in Cambridge.
+She has exhibited widely in the UK and abroad, including festivals in Salisbury, Aldeburgh, Ludlow, and Tewkesbury, at the Royal Northern College of Music, and the Royal School of Church Music.
+Her work has been shown in London at Wigmore Hall, St John’s, Smith Square, and at Abbey Dore in Hertfordshire as part of English Choral Experience.
+During 2000–2001, she was Artist in Residence with Cambridge University Musical Society, holding two solo shows in Cambridge.

 JaneMackaybyRachelV (8 of 17) copy.jpg